markt-de/puppet-galera/REFERENCE.md

 Data type: `String`

 Specifies the IP address to bind MySQL/MariaDB to.
 The module expects the server to listen on localhost for proper operation.
-Valid options: a string.
 Default: `::`

 ##### `bootstrap_command`

 Data type: `Optional[String]`

 Specifies a command used to bootstrap the galera cluster.
-Valid options: a string.
 Default: A vendor-, version- and OS-specific bootstrap command.

 Default value: `undef`